How do we keep everyone on a deck boat happy?

 Well, we keep the boat running!
 Deck boat horsepower isn’t just one of those nice-to-have accessories for your deck boat, it’s an essential element of giving your boat that “get up and go” quality that you need.
 After all, deck boats were made for entertaining, so they need to be able to pick up the pace at a moment’s notice.

 Today, let’s get to talking about deck boat horsepower, how important it is and what exactly fuels it.
-Afterwards, we’ll break down specific types of deck boats and the maximum horsepower that they can achieve.
+Afterward, we’ll break down specific types of deck boats and the maximum horsepower that they can achieve.
 Now, let’s begin from square one.

 The 4 Key Elements of Deck Boat Horsepower